 A recent PwC report highlighted that organisations who implemented effective communications saw an increase of 17% when it came to projects being completed within budget.
-That’s one of the pillars for project success!
+That’s one of the pillars for the project success.

 Effective communications however can be difficult to implement, especially as project teams often span departments, organisations and continents.
 Just to cite some other findings, a separate report by IDC “Bridging the Information Worker Productivity Gap” highlighted a 21% loss in productivity due to collaboration challenges.

-Effective communication is something that Microsoft have been focusing on and brace yourself, I’m about to start evangelising!
+Effective communication is something that Microsoft has been focusing on and brace yourself, I’m about to start evangelising.
 But before I do, take a minute and have a look at the photo below which depicts how NASA engineers communicated back in the 1960s:

-Starting with SharePoint you might be surprised to learn that SharePoint is capable of doing more than just document storage!
-To outline the versatility of SharePoint, the Ferrari.com website was built on SharePoint and a large number of organisations utilise SharePoint as their Intranet platform or as a starter PPM solution, which is what we helped Home Retail Group to achieve.
+Starting with SharePoint you might be surprised to learn that it is capable of doing more than just document storage.
+To outline the versatility of SharePoint, the Ferrari website was built on SharePoint and a large number of organisations utilise SharePoint as their Intranet platform or as a starter Project & Portfolio Management solution, which is what we helped Home Retail Group to achieve.

 Specifically, here are some (not all) of the features which can aid Effective Communications:

 - Communities.
-The community Site template was introduced in SharePoint 2013 / SharePoint Online as a new social feature to help promote open communication and “information exchange”.
-Each site can host categorised discussions, which can members can participate in and get rewarded for with badges!
+The Community Site template was introduced in SharePoint as a new social feature to help promote open communication and “information exchange”.
+Each site can host categorised discussions, which members can participate in and get rewarded for with badges.
 So if your organisation has a PMO, how about setting up PMO or PM community!
-You could extend the feature set and use it to contain all of your master templates and much more!
+You could extend the feature set and use it to contain all of your master templates and much more.